 Often enough, introverts need to take the extroverted route to spread their own discoveries.
 While the presentation might not be as flawless or dominating as an extroverted person’s, an introvert is still capable of outlining key points and ideas effectively.

 Schools of all types promote only extroversion.
 It’s a shame that this still holds true for the simple reason that most ideas come from within.

-Remember the dreadful time when your teacher began a lesson by ”breaking up into groups”?
+Remember the dreadful time when your teacher began a lesson by ” breaking up into groups”?
 For an introvert, this announcement was a complete nightmare.
-There is so much unpredictability and less time to gather thoughts when working in groups from the start.
+There are so much unpredictability and less time to gather thoughts when working in groups from the start.

 It’s no doubt that teams build bigger and better products.
 This philosophy stands true in almost any industry.
 The issue lies in the process.
 We all have been conditioned to believe that breaking into groups is good and that working alone is bad.
 We have also been conditioned to believe that being an introvert is bad.